Earth Sciences Division Staff: Lehua Pan

 Geological Research Scientist

-Lehua Pan received his PhD in soil physics/hydrology from University of Arizona in 1995, MS in soil physics from Zhejiang Agricultural University in 1986, and BS in geology from Zhejiang University in 1982.
-Dr. Pan has been working at LBNL since 1997 and is an expert in computer modeling of Earth systems and processes.
-He is the author or co-author of numerous scientific publications and softwares.
+Lehua Pan is a scientist at Lawrence Berkeley National Laboratory, which he joined in 1997.
+He received his PhD in soil physics/hydrology from University of Arizona (1995), MS in soil physics from Zhejiang Agricultural University (1986), and BS in geology from Zhejiang University (1982).
+He is an expert in computer modeling of Earth systems and processes.
+His interests include geothermal energy recovery, nuclear waste isolation, oil and gas recovery and storage, environmental remediation, geologic storage of carbon, and subsurface compressed air energy storage.
+He is the author or co-author of numerous scientific publications and many widely used simulation softwares.
+He has earned several awards for his achievements, including the secretary’s achievement award from the United States Department of Energy in 2011.

 - Develop new approaches to modeling nonisosthermal multiphase flow and transport systems in subsurface and their interactions with the surrounding environments;